Technology

 What Is a QR Code?

-A QR code is an image that can be scanned and read by a variety of scanners.
-It consists of black squares and dots that translate the code into a specific sequence.
-Whether it’s product information or a limited-time promotion, the result is something that can be read and easily interpreted by the QR code scanner.
+A QR code is an image that scanners can read.
+It is built from black squares and dots that translate into a specific sequence.
+Whether it points to product information or a limited-time promotion, the result is something a QR code scanner can read and interpret in an instant.

 The History of the QR Code

-QR codes are an evolutionary product of retail.
-Retailers have long realized that tremendous growth is a double-edged sword.
-The more people there are at a given location, the faster staff will have to move to keep up with them.
-Enter: the cash register.
-Around the mid-century, these were used in supermarkets and convenience stores to help them keep up with demand.
+QR codes are a product of retail's growth problem.
+Retailers learned early that booming traffic is a double-edged sword: the more people show up at a location, the faster staff have to move to keep up.
+The cash register was one answer.
+Around the middle of the last century, supermarkets and convenience stores relied on them to handle demand.

-Denso Wave, a Japanese automotive company, was the first brand to use the QR code in the early 1990s as a way to solve the bigger issues that barcodes presented.
-QR codes not only contain more information than the standard barcode, they could also be scanned from any direction.
+Denso Wave, a Japanese automotive company, was the first to use the QR code in the early 1990s to solve the limits barcodes had run into.
+QR codes hold far more information than a standard barcode, and they can be scanned from any direction.

 Static QR Codes vs Dynamic QR Codes